 With that said, choosing a paddle that is the right height for you in the first place can eliminate the need for much adjustment.
 Read our Buying Advice article to determine what height paddle is the best for you.

 The Insanity received its lowest score in this category, as it did not have any compactibility to speak of.
 However, if you're interested in a high-performance paddle, we feel that the KIALOA delivers a quality blade, and it is worth the extra hassle of hauling around a longer paddle.
 For users with small cars, this is not the right choice for you.
-However, we were able to fit this product into a variety of SUVs, and if you have a truck you'll have no problem at all.
+However, we were able to fit this product into a variety of SUVs, and if you have a truck, you'll have no problem at all.

 The Insanity is the only product in our review that did not have a locking mechanism.
 Despite this, it scored well in this department (better than some paddles with locking mechanisms!).
 Why is this, you ask?
 The truth of the matter is that, in many cases, if you size your paddle correctly, you won't need adjustment.
 And because most adjustment systems land at about hand height, they often prove annoying when paddling or when switching hands during a mission.
-Although some of the paddles in this review, like the Werner Trance, did locking mechanisms right with a low-profile system that adjusted well and didn't get in the way, others, like the Super Paddle and IGK models, did poorly.
+Although some of the paddles in this review, like the Werner Vibe, did locking mechanisms right with a low-profile system that adjusted well and didn't get in the way, others, like the Super Paddle and IGK models, did poorly.
 The Insanity, however, doesn't have to worry about this.

 If you plan on being the only user of your paddle, or if the users who will be sharing it with you are around your same height, then you might want to consider a paddle without a locking mechanism.
 Also consider whether or not you plan to run rivers, surf, or travel with your SUP setup, as these can affect how much adjustment you require from your paddle.

 The Insanity weighs 1.5 pounds and is the second lightest product that we reviewed.
-The Werner Trance is .3 pounds lighter, and the IGK is the same weight as the Insanity.
+The Werner Trance is .3 pounds lighter, and the iGK is the same weight as the Insanity.